renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## forkCreate

-Set this to false if using an app token which is not permitted to fork.
+If you're using an app token which is _not_ allowed to fork, set this to `false`.

 ## forkOrgs